aruidev/daw/markup-lang/README.md

 ### Web Technologies & Markup Languages
 This directory contains web development projects and exercises focusing on various markup languages and web technologies.

+### 📂 Structure
+- act/ (Activities) → Contains exercises and practical projects from the course.
+- doc/ (Documentation) → Includes notes, guides, and documentation related to projects and subjects.

+### Content:

 #### HTML5
   - Semantic markup